mission is to humanize the

 and skills required to dispense form-fitting eyewear to the Consumer.

-squared device and handcraft it to fit an asymmetrically shaped face.
+square device and handcraft it to fit an asymmetrically shaped surface.

 The answer is hands-on training, hands-on training, hands-on training.

 It's time for those Opticians who know to teach those who do not know.

 And it is time for any Opticians who do not know to surrender their egos.

 It's been predicted that if Opticians fail to practice customizing eyewear to

 fit the Patient, Opticianry will become irrelevant as a healthcare profession.

 as a Dentist or Hairstylist cannot practice without direct contact,